lawrencechen14/evs-analysis/README.md

 #### Figure 2: Tooltips and extra information providing ZIP codes, city and county, and population statistics.

+## Accessing the Interactive Maps
-The full maps are included in the `markered-maps` folder in this repository.
+The full maps are included in the `markered-maps` folder in this GitHub repository.
 Each map is an HTML file that can be viewed by opening it in a web browser, preferably Google Chrome or Firefox.
+In order to access the interactive map, follow these steps:

+1. Clone the repository.
+2. Change into the `markered-maps` repository.
+3. Open one of the three sample maps with a web browser, and the map will be displayed on the browser.

 ## Running the Code
 The code is all localized to a Jupyter notebook, so to run the code, you must either: